Top 10 Investments with 10% Returns

 - Are largely uncorrelated with public equity and debt markets.

-Historically, private credit has only been available for institutional-level investors.
-But now, Percent has opened the door for accredited investors to access the $1.9 trillion market.
+Historically, private credit has only been available for institutional-level investors like investment banks, hedge funds, and insurance companies.
+But now, Percent has opened the door for accredited investors to access the $3.14 trillion market.

-Here are the fast facts of investing on Percent:
+Here are the fast facts about investing on Percent (as of June 2025):

-On Percent, you can construct your own portfolio made out of individual deals or invest in a pre-built portfolio of blended notes.
+On Percent, you can construct your own portfolio made out of individual deals or invest in a pre-built portfolio of offerings.

 Here's an example of an individual deal: